 Plus, for a relatively new marketplace, Amazon Business is surging.
 In its first year, it did a cool $1 billion in sales.
 Just four years later, it’s projected to top $10 billion in sales this year.

 Just like Amazon is a pretty ubiquitous part of most online shoppers’ lives, the Amazon B2B marketplace is becoming the go-to marketplace for businesses.
 According to a post published on the Amazon Business Blog last year, “In the U.S. alone, Amazon Business serves nearly 80 percent of the 100 largest enrollment education organizations, 55 of the Fortune 100 companies, more than half of the 100 biggest hospital systems and more than 40 percent of the 100 most populous local governments.
 Amazon Business also offers access to nearly 150,000 U.S. business sellers—hundreds of thousands globally—and hundreds of millions of products.”

 And that was in 2018.
-Amazon Business has only continued to grow since then, and is projected to claim 10 percent of the entire B2B ecommerce market in the U.S. by 2021.
-As Amazon continues to expand internationally, it will claim more of the worldwide market, as well.
-Currently, it’s projected to account for 5 percent of all international B2B ecommerce sales by 2021.
+Amazon Business has only continued to grow since then and is projected to claim huge amounts of the B2B ecommerce market in the U.S too.

 (When we said this was a rocket ship trajectory, we weren’t kidding.)

 Is your interest piqued yet?
 As an ecommerce retailer, you can take advantage of the deals and special features that come from shopping on the Amazon B2B marketplace.
 But to really take advantage of all the growth opportunity this marketplace provides, you should be selling on it.

 To sell on Amazon Business, you’ll first need a business account, if you don’t have one already.
 It’s free to sign up for one, or you can convert your existing Amazon account into a business account.